The term “spaghetti western” refers to the hundreds of Western films made between the mid-1960s and late ’70s by Italian filmmakers.

-The film follows a mysterious stranger (Clint) who arrives in a Mexican town at war between two rival gangs, who both want to hire him for a $1,000 bounty.
+The film follows a mysterious stranger (Clint) who arrives in a Mexican town at war between two rival gangs, who want to hire him for a $1,000 bounty.
 The film broke box office records at the time and established Clint as an international star.
-It also established many of the characteristics of Spaghetti Westerns: black humour, extreme violence, cynical antiheroes, and distinctive music from Ennio Morricone.
+It also established Spaghetti Westerns’ characteristics: black humor, extreme violence, cynical antiheroes, and distinctive music from Ennio Morricone.

 Early History Of Spaghetti Westerns

-The genre has been described as a “morally ambivalent” mix of violence and moral ambiguity, with an emphasis on cynical antiheroes.
-By comparison with the traditional Western film, the Spaghetti Western is more violent, erotic, and experimental in its storytelling.
+The genre has been described as a “morally ambivalent” mix of violence and moral ambiguity, emphasizing cynical antiheroes.
+By comparison with the traditional Western film, Spaghetti Western is more violent, erotic, and experimental in its storytelling.

 The Spaghetti Western is a sub-genre of the Western film that emerged in the mid-1960s in the wake of Sergio Leone’s Dollars Trilogy (also known as The Man With No Name Trilogy) starring Clint Eastwood.